St Catherine's College

 About the college

 St Catherine's College (Catz) is Oxford’s youngest undergraduate college and one of its largest and most diverse communities.
-We treasure the traditional values of Oxford college life, but pursue a distinctly modern agenda.
+We treasure the traditional values of Oxford college life, but are committed to evolving with today’s society, which is reflected in our College motto ‘Nova et Vetera’: the new and the old.

 Students at St Catherine’s College

 We offer a wide range of subjects, with a broadly even split between science and arts.
 The college is proud of its place at the forefront of innovation, research and contemporary culture.
-Its modern architecture (Grade I listed) and restful open spaces give the college a friendly and relaxed atmosphere.
+Its modern architecture (largely designed by Danish architect Arne Jacobsen, and Grade I listed) and easy access to green spaces give the College an open and friendly atmosphere.

 The vast majority of undergraduates live in college for three years.
 There are excellent facilities, including a large college library, well-equipped computer rooms and a spacious and comfortable Junior Common Room.
 Sport, music, art and drama enjoy a high profile in the college.
 On site there are: